After Carol Dweck’s “Mindset” the “growth mindset” has become a popular concept in self-development.

 That’s why, sometimes, simply acting like a learner frames you as a lower-value beginner.

-That’s fine of course if you are a beginner, because you grow quicker acting as a beginner when you’re one.
+That’s fine if you are a beginner, because you grow quicker.

 But it’s a lot less OK if you’re not a beginner.

-When dealing with others, that means that when you take a learner’s role to let someone else be a teacher you lose power to that other person.
+When dealing with others, that means that when you take a learner’s role to others teach you, you lose power to them.

 That teacher isn’t also just getting power, but he’s getting power over you.